btparker/hacking-hogwarts/time-sorting-hat-quiz/README.md

 When you take this quiz, we analyze your responses and compare them to how closely they match each of the four Houses, using a [standard statistical model](https://en.wikipedia.org/wiki/Generalized_linear_model) (ed note: the Generalized Linear Model) designed to measure the relationship between datasets. <mark>Your affinity for each House is measured independently</mark>, so it's very possible that your personality closely matches two different Houses — a phenomenon that the Sorting Hat itself is well familiar with, given its history of waffling between two Houses when a character's personality isn't an obvious match for one.

+#### From the results page:

+"Thank you for having completed the questionnaire.
+You have greatly helped to advance our research."

+"The present investigation seeks to analyze the geographical distribution of an array of personality traits (e.g., courage, Machiavellianism, in-group loyalty) across the United States.
+Moreover, we are interested whether these personality traits, when averaged across all residents of a certain area, relate to indicators of economic performance, such as state-level average income or start-up rates.
+This is part of a rather young field of research in geographical psychology."

+"Traditionally, psychologists have compared samples across countries without looking at the diversity within those countries.
+Geographical psychology aims to bridge the gap by examining intra-cultural differences across regions.
+Next, the consequences of these differences on more visible levels, such as regional economic performance, are explored.
+The current study advances this line of research by looking at new concepts (such as courage) that have not been studied in geographical psychology before and thus foster a more in-depth understanding of the relevant dimensions of regional differences."

+"If you have any further questions regarding our research, please do not hesitate to contact us at <a href="mailto:pottercam.research@googlemail.com">pottercam.research@googlemail.com</a> or visit the <a href="http://www.psychol.cam.ac.uk">website of the Department of Psychology at the University of Cambridge</a>."